 Check into the available rewards with your credit cards.
 Many offer cashback or even include streaming subscriptions for no additional charge.

 - The U.S. Bank Cash+® Visa Signature® Card gets you 5% cashback on your first $2,000 in combined eligible purchases each quarter on two categories you choose.
-One of those available categories includes TV, internet, and streaming services
+One of those available categories includes TV, internet, and streaming services.

 Your mobile provider may be partnered with streaming services